X

 Deciding which windlass is best suited to your boat is sometimes easy and other times takes research.
 Imtra product expert Jim Thomas leads you through the process.

-Whether your boat is 26 feet or 10 times that, finding the right anchor windlass to handle your anchor-hauling duties requires similar steps.
+Whether your boat is 26 feet or 10 times that, choosing the right anchor windlass to handle your anchor-hauling duties requires similar steps.
 There are many types and brands of windlasses on the market, and many of them can do a good job for you.
-Here are some factors to consider when picking the best windlass for your boat.
+This post will explore what a windlass is and some of the key factors to assess before making a purchase.

 Banner1